Querzion/bash.gaming/README.md

 # DISCLAIMER!
 This script is not done or tested yet.
+EmuDeck install is in need of getting fixed, it's just a skeleton right now.

 ## Installation Process
 ```bash